-IRC §106 contains provisions for exclusion from income of the employer-paid portion of health plans for an employee's spouse (including same-sex spouses) or dependents.
-Federal tax law does not provide for the tax exclusion of a domestic partner, unless that individual is the employee's dependent.
+IRC §106 contains provisions for exclusion from income of the employer-paid portion of health plans for an employee's spouse or dependents.
+Federal tax law does not provide for the tax exclusion of a domestic partner unless that individual is the employee's dependent.